MARPA LINE WALKS

 The 1,800 acres of the property include farmland and ancient woods and the park was in part created by Capability Brown.
 Allow additional time to explore the numerous walks and gardens and admire the art treasures in the house, an extraordinary building consisting of a central rotunda and curving wings.

 Alternatively, follow the waymarked Red Route via the Obelisk and Fairy Lake.
 This will add ¾ mile to your walk.
 Distance 11½ miles - allow around 6 hours.
-Download the PDF format A4 trifold leaflet for screen use (750kb) or download the high quality leaflet for printing (3.5Mb)
+Download the high quality leaflet for printing (3.5Mb)

 WALK 7 - Kennett to Newmarket